 On the surface, it seems to make sense.
 Exercise first thing in the morning on an empty stomach and your body should burn more fat.
 After all, without food intake for eight to 12 hours, you’re in a fasted state.
-With glycogen stores depleted and low morning insulin levels, your body has to turn to other energy sources to power through your workout, and it’s more likely to turn to fat for fuel.
+With glycogen stores depleted and low morning insulin levels, your body has to turn to other energy sources, like fat, to power through your workout.

 Fasted cardio is a technique that has been around for years in the bodybuilding community, and one that’s gaining popularity among regular gym goers and even endurance athletes.
 But will forgoing your morning oatmeal really lead to a leaner body and better athletic performance?